I love London and although I have been lucky enough to have travelled to several cities over the years, London for me, remains up there with the best.

 Longer than 24 Hours in London

 With only 24 hours in the city, you’ll be pushed to see everything.
-This itinerary shows you the best of the city but there literally is too many “bests” to include.
+This itinerary shows you the best of the city but there are literally too many “bests” to include.
 If you have 48 hours, spend longer walking along the South Bank, get inspired at the Victoria and Albert Museum, then head to Camden Market for some bohemian shopping by the canal.
-Music buffs can follow in The Beatle’s footsteps (literally) at the zebra crossing at Abbey Road.
+Music solso can follow in The Beatle’s footsteps (literally) at the zebra crossing at Abbey Road.

 Travel Tips for London

 If you are planning on visiting more than one paid attraction in London, consider a London Pass which allows you access to over 60 attractions.